 - Authors are expected to attach a cover letter mentioning altogether the type of manuscript (e.g., Research article, Review articles, Brief Reports, Case study etc.) Unless invited on a special case, authors cannot and should not classify a particular manuscript as Editorials or Letters to the editor or concise communications.

-- Confirm that each individual named as an author fits the uniform requirements of the World Journal of Environmental Biology criteria for authorship.
+- Confirm that each individual named as an author fits the uniform requirements of the World Journal of Environmental Biosciences criteria for authorship.

 - Author should make sure that the article submitted for review/publication is not under consideration elsewhere contemporaneously.